StefanoDeVuono/Naza_frontend/README.md

 A hair style can have a color option type, which lets you create variants based on hair color.
 But option types can't have images associated with them.
 Project Curl gets around this by maintaining a list of hair color images in the Squarespace repo, underneath `assets/hair-colors`.

 You can add additional colors by adding a new Option Value underneath the Hair Color Option Type.
 Then you must add a corresponding image underneath `assets/hair-colors`, named the exact same string as the presentation field of the option value, with all non-alphabet characters replaced with underscores.
 So for example, "Honey Brown w/5 Highlights" becomes "Honey_Brown_w___Highlights.jpeg".

+## How it Works Images

+These are stored on Amazon S3 in the `projectcurl-assets` bucket.
+They are named: Step1.jpeg, Step2.jpeg, Step3.jpeg, Step4.jpeg and Step5.jpeg, with each image corresponding to each step.